List of radio stations receiving public funding

-This article contains publicly-funded radio channels.
+This article contains domestic radio channels that receive public funding by law.
+The list indicates if minority languages are used in the broadcasts.
+This lists excludes the external services (international channels) and community radio stations that receive public funding by application.

-Some are run by public service broadcasters who have editorial independence from the government, though most are run by state media where the government has a significant say over what is published.
+Some are run by public service broadcasters who have editorial independence from the government, others are run by state media where the government has a significant say over what is published.